Nursing: RN to BSN & MSN

 practice enhances the relevance and value of the overall learning experience.

 Webster's MSN program is designed for working professionals, offering part-time evening courses in eight-week terms at the Webster Groves Home campus starting annually in March.
-Our Corporate Partner locations, BJC Health Care has annual starts in January and August and SSM Healthcare has an annual in October.
+Our Corporate Partner locations, BJC Health Care has annual starts in January and August and SSM Healthcare has an annual start date in October.

 Graduate students can choose the Nurse Educator or Nurse Leader focus and tailor their MSN to their professional goals.
 Webster also offers graduate certificates in Nurse Educator or Nurse Leader.
 Students in Geneva can earn a graduate certificate in Healthcare Leadership.